sabinesteinhauer/hello-world/README.md

 # hello-world
 my learning
 I'm a developer at IBM.
-I want to start learn coding with a rest API in Python.
+I want to learn coding with a rest API in Python.